araujonatali4/araujonatali4/README.md

 - I’m currently studying on Universidade Federal Fluminense;
 - Studendt of Telecommunications Engeneering;
-- I’m currently learning (by my self) the Flutter framework and python, C and Java in college;
+- I’m currently learning, by my self, the Flutter framework;
+- I already had contac with python, C and Java in college;
 - My pronouns are ela/dela;
 - A fun fact about me is that I'm obssesed with dogs.